the-mvm/the-mvm.github.io/_posts/2021-01-25-single-neuron-perceptron.markdown

 Once we understand this, the magic starts to happen through a process called backpropagation, where we "educate" our tiny one neuron brain to have it learn how to do its job.

+<tweet>The magic starts to happen through a process called backpropagation, where we "educate" our tiny one neuron brain to have it learn how to do its job.</tweet>

 For this we need a set of data that it is already classified, we call this a training set.
 This data has inputs and their corresponding correct output.
 So we can tell the little brain when it misses in its prediction, and by doing so, we also adjust the weights a bit in the direction where we know the perceptron committed the mistake hoping that after many iterations like this the weights will be so that most of the predictions will be correct.

 After the model trains successfully we can have it classify data it has never seen before, and we have a fairly high confidence that it will do so correctly.